cblevins/fa17-hist-trump/schedule.md

 -	Perry Bacon Jr., [“When To Trust A Story That Uses Unnamed Sources”](https://fivethirtyeight.com/features/when-to-trust-a-story-that-uses-unnamed-sources/), *FiveThirtyEight*, July 18, 2017.
 -	Come to class with at least three themes or topics that are relevant to the Trump Presidency that you are interested in learning more about.

-*Due Sunday September 17: Selection of Research Track / Theme for the semester*

 #### Unit I. “Build the Wall”: Immigration in U.S. History

 **Week 3: Primary Sources I**